-The strategy will set out how a process is adopted in order to:-

-Identify and implement risk: - by entering all risks identified onto the councils risk register

-Risk Analysis: - by analysing risks identified to see if there are recurring patterns or frequency.
+The strategy will set out how a process is adopted in order to:- by entering all risks identified onto the councils risk register by analysing risks identified to see if there are recurring patterns or frequency.
 Should an unacceptable risk be identified then steps should be taken to control or respond to that risk.